dancromartie/affirmative/README.md

 # Overview

+## TL;DR

+Send event "called_customer" to service when you call a customer.
+At times specified by "0,30 * * * 1-5", make sure you get between 35 and 90 events in the 45 minutes
+preceding the check.

+OR maybe...

+Send event "some_app_alive" to service when it is pinged.
+At times specified by "*, *, *, * *", make sure you get between 1 and 1 events in the 1 minute
+preceding the check.

 ## What it does ##

 This isn't monitoring per se, nor testing.
 This is kind of a "checklist for